Blazemeter/taurus/site/dat/docs/Installation.md

 # Installing and Upgrading

-Before Taurus installation, check if you have the following modules installed:
+Before Taurus and after Python installation, check if you have the following modules installed:
 ```
 pip install --upgrade wheel setuptools Cython
 ```